i2kmt/differential-expression-suicide/README.md

 ## Discussion
 ### Homo sapiens progestin and adipoQ receptor family member 5 (PAQR5), transcript variant 2, mRNA
 This gene codes the protein PAQR5, which is a membrane receptor of progesterone and antiponectin.
 Progesterone in women is mainly responsible for preparing the uterus in order to receive and support zygote's developement.
-Antiponectin is secreated from fatty cells and
+Antiponectin is secreated from fatty cells and regulates the metabolism of lipids and glucose in the liver, the muscle tissue and other organs.
+It should be noted that these hormones activate a G-protein pathway.
+For this specific analysis, I looked for different roles of this hormones in order to connect their function with the nervous system.
+It should be said at this point that all samples were from male humans, which is not normal with the higher expression of PAQR5, as progesterone characterizes the female organism.
+Progesterone plays a role too in functions such as regulating the brain's activity, mood homeostasis and libido.
+These psychological processes may be related with clinical depression.

+### Homo sapiens phorbol-12-myristate-13-acetate-induced protein 1 (PMAIP1), transcript variant 6, mRNA